brunoclbr/brunoclbr/README.md

 💡 Things I believe:

-- The competitive advantage isn't the model —it's engineers who can deploy it where internet doesn't exist
+- The competitive advantage isn't the model.
+It's engineers who can deploy it where internet doesn't exist
 - Most "AI engineering" content is either hype or theory.
 I like to think I share what actually works in production
 - Mobile AI development is harder than people think, but we're finally at the inflection point